Counting My Spoons

 Last Updated: August 11, 2020

-Has pain taken your identity?
+Has pain stolen your identity?

 How much of your identity revolves around your illness?
 Around your pain?
 How do you describe yourself?
 If I asked you to describe yourself to me right now, what would you say?
 Would you include your pain and illness in that description?
 When you live with chronic pain, sometimes that pain is … [Read more...]